Noh Omar: Controversies and issues

 However, the proposal was met with fierce opposition, including from his fellow cabinet member, Second Finance Minister Johari Abdul Ghani who deemed the proposal "illogical and unsustainable", The Malaysian National House Buyers Association as well as CIMB chairman Datuk Seri Nazir Razak who labelled the idea "dangerous".

 In the lead-up to the 2018 Malaysian general election, Noh was one of seven MPs from the ruling Barisan Nasional coalition named on electoral watchdog Bersih's "Election Offenses Hall of Shame".
 He was criticised for misusing resources from the Ministry of Urban Wellbeing, Housing and Local Government, which he is the minister of, to hold campaign events in Gombak.
 He was also recorded giving out cash while campaigning in the area, which was held by then Selangor chief minister Azmin Ali.
-Bersih, a non-governmental organsation dedicated to electoral reform referred to the act as "bribery" and "an attempt to unduly influence voters".
+Bersih, a non-governmental organisation dedicated to electoral reform referred to the act as "bribery" and "an attempt to unduly influence voters".

 During a parliamentary seating in April 2019, he made a series of controversial remarks, stating that “Stealing is not wrong, only when you are arrested it becomes wrong.
 Riding a motorcycle without a helmet is not wrong; only when the police arrest you, it becomes wrong.”
 Noh Omar gave the analogy while trying to demand equal treatment for politicians entering schools, as principals who had allowed him to enter their premises had been warned by the State Education Department, as existing regulations necessitated that politicians receive clearance from the State Education Departments before any school visits.
 Noh claimed that this regulation was not enforced by previous Barisan Nasional governments, whilst RSN Rayer from the Democratic Action Party, a component of the then-ruling Pakatan Harapan coalition countered that its members of parliament were denied entry to visit schools by respective State Education Departments under previous Barisan Nasional governments when they were part of the opposition.

 Personal life

-Noh is married to Prof. Dr. Aishah Salleh and the couple has one daughter; Nurul Syazwani.
-In 2006, he married Nooraisha Farizan and the couple have 2 sons; Muhammad Nur Isyraff and one daughter.
+Noh is married to Prof. Dr. Aishah Salleh and the couple has one daughter; Nurul Syazwani, who is currently the Member of the Selangor State Legislative Assembly for Permatang.
+In 2006, he married Nooraisha Farizan and the couple have two sons and one daughter.